R2Northstar/NorthstarDocs/docs/Modding/guides/keyvalue/crosshairmodding.md

 }
 ```

-3: change `"ui/crosshair_alternator"` to your desired crosshair.
+3: Change `"ui/crosshair_alternator"` to your desired crosshair.

 ## Overlapping Crosshairs